$\texttt{NePhi}$: Neural Deformation Fields for Approximately Diffeomorphic Medical Image Registration: Experiments

 \textbf{PTVReg}~\cite{vishnevskiy2016isotropic} is a state-of-the-art optimization-based approach on the DirLab dataset.
 We report the result on DirLab based on the official implementation, where hyper-parameters were obtained by grid-search on the DirLab dataset itself.
 Results are therefore likely overly optimistic.

 \textbf{LapIRN}~\cite{MokC20} is the winner of the Learn2Reg registration challenge.
-Two variants of LapIRN exist which differ with respect to the transformation model.
-To be consistent with our transformation model, we useLapIRN based on displacement vector fields (DVFs) from the official implementation and train on the COPDGene dataset.
+To be consistent with the transformation model of \texttt{NePhi}, we use LapIRN with displacement vector fields (DVFs) from the official implementation and train it with the COPDGene dataset.

 \textbf{GradICON}~\cite{tian2022gradicon} is currently the best learning-based registration method on the DirLab dataset.
 It is a multi-resolution registration neural network composed of three sub-networks.
 Here a subnetwork receives as input the warped images from the previous network.
 We compare to GradICON in two ways: 1) based on the original settings, and 2) by replacing the multi-resolution network architecture with a single-resolution architecture.
 All other settings are kept the same as described in~\cite{tian2022gradicon}.
 The goal of the single-resolution comparision is to provide a fair comparison to a single-resolution \texttt{NePhi} model.
 For GradICON(IO), we use 50 iterations as in the original paper.